dhh1128/codecraft.co/what-should-code-look-like-when-we-squint-at-it.md

 I wonder if the "create the objects first" behavior comes from a subconsciously recognized need to have useful tools at your disposal before exploring flow.
 Maybe we can't think about flow until we have the object-level constructs to work with...

----

-Why you should use an IDE instead of vim or emacs | Codecraft (2014-05-13 10:16:50)

-[…] I’ve got some exciting ideas that I’m eager to share.
-Much of what’s possible is more likely to be realized in an IDE; where I’m headed, text editors won’t be […]

----

-On Forests and Trees | Codecraft (2015-09-02 08:48:51)

-[…] way to tell that code’s been wisely generalized is to ask yourself this question: “Can I see the forest for the trees?“ If a quick glance at any level of detail (a class, a function, a module, a project […]

----

-Exploring the Power of Deixis | Codecraft (2014-09-23 08:34:54)

-[…] to “flatland” dimensions.
-What might be the analog to image maps or tag clouds in a visual view of code?
-Could we shop in dependency stores and fill our carts with “code reuse packages”? […]